StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

   | `CLEAR` | `CRITICAL` | `CRITICAL` |
   | `DEVIATING` | `CLEAR` | `DEVIATING` |

-* **Auto propagation \(default\)** - This propagation acts as noise suppressor for the parts of the infrastructure that is subject to frequent fluctuations in health states.
+* **Auto propagation** - This propagation acts as a noise suppressor for the parts of the infrastructure that is subject to frequent fluctuations in health states.
 This is the same as **Transparent propagation** except that if component's own health state is `DEVIATING` it is not propagated - excluded from computation of the result state.
 For example:

   | Dependency state | Component state | Auto state |
   | :--- | :--- | :--- |